Why the Salzburg Festival wasn't canceled during the pandemic | DW | 19.05.2021

-The Austrian music festival was one of the rare major festivals held with a live audience last year.
+The Austrian music festival was the only major festival held with a live audience last year.
 With its Whitsun event, this is now year two of the "miracle of Salzburg."

 From May 21 to 24, the Salzburg Festival is putting on four opera evenings and four concerts, plus a film program for its event, held over Whitsun or Pentecost.